David Spalding, Dean

 Minors for Business Students

-^ BBA students can add online minors offered outside the Ivy College of Business.
+^ BBA students can add online minors and online certificates offered outside the Ivy College of Business.
 Consult with an advisor in the Undergraduate Student Services Office for assistance in identifying online minor options.

 The Ivy College of Business offers a structured minor in general business to students outside the College.
 The minor requires a minimum of 15 credits, not including pre-requisite courses.
 Requirements for the minor are: